๐ŸงฌAP Biology

 Proofreading and Error Correction Mechanisms

-Compare: Proofreading vs. mismatch repair—proofreading occurs during synthesis by DNA polymerase itself, while mismatch repair occurs after synthesis by separate enzyme complexes.
+Compare: Proofreading vs. mismatch repair: proofreading occurs during synthesis by DNA polymerase itself, while mismatch repair occurs after synthesis by separate enzyme complexes.
 Both reduce mutation rates, but they operate at different stages.

 Quick Reference Table

-Template preservationSemi-conservative model, parental strand retention
+Template preservationSemi-conservative model; each daughter molecule keeps one parental strand

-Initiation requirementsOrigin of replication, RNA primers, primase
+Initiation requirementsOrigin of replication (A-T rich), RNA primers, primase

-Unwinding machineryDNA helicase, replication fork
+Unwinding machineryDNA helicase, SSBPs, topoisomerase, replication fork

-Strand synthesisDNA polymerase, leading strand, lagging strand
+Strand synthesisDNA polymerase adds dNTPs; leading strand continuous, lagging strand discontinuous

-Fidelity mechanismsPolymerase proofreading, mismatch repair
+Fidelity mechanismsPolymerase proofreading (10710^7), mismatch repair (10910^9)

 Self-Check Questions